Kinvey/kinvey-cli/README.md

 * `-c, --suppress-version-check` - do not check for package updates.
 * `-v, --verbose` - output debug messages.

 The Kinvey CLI supports one-time session creation using the `-e` and `-p` (and optionally `--host`) flags.
-Set these parameters explicitly in your calls if you are unable to init with `kinvey-cli config`.
+Set these parameters explicitly in your calls if you are unable to init with `kinvey config`.

 ## Troubleshooting
 Run any command with the `-v` (`--verbose`) flag to see what is going on when executing a command.
 If problems persist, please contact [Kinvey](http://support.kinvey.com).
 In any case, make sure you have configured your project using the `config` command before attempting to execute any other commands.